Why would an MBA want to work for Google?

 Who were the other big losers this year?
 You can start with medical device makers like Medtronic (-29) and Genentech (-15).
 When you factor in the Mayo Clinic (-18), you could argue that MBAs are beginning to pivot away from the health care sector.

-Hospitality also took a hit with Hilton (-22) and Starwood Resorts (-43) both freefalling out of the top 50 (though MGM Resorts, which rose 23 spots in the rankings, proved to be the exception).
+Hospitality also took a hit with Hilton (-22) and Starwood Resorts (-43) both freefalling out of the top 50 of the top 100 employers for MBAs (though MGM Resorts, which rose 23 spots in the rankings, proved to be the exception).
 Teach for America has also apparently lost its luster among MBA students, slipping 17 spots.

 New Favorites Emerge

-This year, 10 companies debuted in the Universum Global survey, the highest being Adobe Systems at #60.
+This year, 10 companies debuted in the Universum Global survey of top 100 employers for MBAs, the highest being Adobe Systems at #60.
 Other new additions include: the National Security Agency (NSA), Macy’s, Daimler/Mercedes-Benz, Kellogg, VMWare, Oracle, American Airlines, Schlumberger, and SAP.
 These companies replaced H&M, GlaxoSmithKline, Abbott Labs, United Airlines, Toyota, Northrop Grumman, Dell, Intuit, Merck, and Ernest & Julio Gallo from last year’s list.